Taugeshtu/so-sorcery/README.md

 - [ ] System: PA really loves repeating what's already in the knowledge...

 Visual & polish:
+- [ ] the way "run" button blocks between "run" and "+ & run" is somehow different
+- [ ] when we add an item, we lose focus from the input field.
+Not nice!
 - [ ] Accumulate costs also over all workspaces
 - [ ] Feels like cost calc is somewhat buggy...
 Needs a second pass
 - [ ] Add a list of agents to system environment for PA